lambrospetrou/lambrospetrou.github.io/_posts/2012-08-16-share-dropbox-folder-windows-ubuntu-dual-boot.md

 Following the guide below you can consolidate them into one and reclaim your wasted space back.

-**NOTE::** I am assuming that the Windows partition is mounted at startup when you boot into Ubuntu.
+**NOTE**: I am assuming that the Windows partition is mounted at startup when you boot into Ubuntu.

 ## Guidelines